winneon/docker-bittorrent/README.md

 To use [flood], open `http://127.0.0.1:MAIN/flood/` in a web browser, replacing `MAIN` with the web port you bound (i.e. `http://127.0.0.1:8080/flood/`).
 Follow the on-screen instructions to create a flood account.

 It is also possible to monitor [flood]'s `npm` terminal output if you so desire.
 To do so, run the following command.
-If you used the [Docker Compose] installation method, replace `bittorrent` with the container name that [Docker Compose] generated.
+If you used the [Docker Compose] installation method, replace the word `bittorrent` with the container name that [Docker Compose] generated.

 ```bash
 $ docker exec -it bittorrent screen -r flood